tattvaharish17/Tattva-H-BSE_Template_Portfolio/index.md

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/shorts/XF4rx0iI2sM" title="First Milestone Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
+I'm building a Ball Tracking Robot that uses computer vision to detect and follow a colored ball.
+The system integrates a camera module, microcontroller, motor drivers, and a chassis with wheels to enable real-time tracking and movement.
+Raspberry Pi processes video input and runs object detection using OpenCV.

+Camera Module captures live video.

+Motor Driver + DC Motors control movement based on ball position.

+Chassis holds all components and allows smooth mobility.

+Assembled the robot chassis and connected motor driver to Raspberry Pi.

+Set up Raspberry Pi and installed required libraries like OpenCV.

+Tested basic motor functions through Python code.

+Implementing color and shape detection using the camera.

+Calibrating the detection for different lighting conditions.

-- Challenges you're facing and solving in your future milestones
+Synchronizing motor response with ball location.- Challenges you're facing and solving in your future milestones

-- What your plan is to complete your project
+Complete ball detection using OpenCV.

+Map ball position to movement logic.

+Test and refine tracking in various conditions.

+Finalize wiring and secure all components for presentation.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.